bradlet/cpptrees/README.md

 ## Roadmap
 ---
-* BST mostly complete (end of week 4).
+* BST complete by end of term
-  1. At this point, either refactor and make a generic tree base, or:
+---
+#### Development planned to be implemented after Summer 2019:
+* Refactor to use a single-inheritance hierarchy
-* 2-3-4 Trees implemented (Week 6).
+* 2-3-4 Trees implemented.
-* By end of the term:
-  1. R-B Tree implemented, or
-  2. refactored to be a tree heirarchy.

 ## License